raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 Now that we have written `catenation` for descriptions, we can reason as follows:[^reason]

-- A finite state automaton can recognize any regular language.
+- A finite-state automaton can recognize any regular language.
-- The catenation of two finite state recognizers is a finite state recognizer.
+- The catenation of two finite-state recognizers is a finite-state recognizer.
 - Therefore, a language defined by catenating two regular languages, will be regular.

 [^reason]: Well, actually, this is not strictly true.
-Building a catenation function certainly gives us confidence that a language formed by catenating the rules for two regular language ought to be regular, but it is always possible that our algorithm has a bug and cannot correctly catenate any two finite state recognizers.
+Building a catenation function certainly gives us confidence that a language formed by catenating the rules for two regular language ought to be regular, but it is always possible that our algorithm has a bug and cannot correctly catenate any two finite-state recognizers.
 Finding such a bug would be akin to finding a counter-example to something thought to have been proven, or a conjecture thought to be true, but unproven.
 This is the nature of "experimental computing science," it is always easier to demonstrate that certain things are impossible--by finding just one counter-example--than to prove that no counter-examples exist.

 Likewise, we can reason: